nahid18/tweetzotero/README.md

 Setup
 ----

-Here's how you can get up and running:
+Here's how you can download the code and setup environments:
 ```sh
 git clone https://github.com/nahid18/tweetzotero.git
 cd tweetzotero